 Email from Anna Fritzsche, Campaign and Research Assistant, Crisis Action, 16 October 2012.

 Monitor interview with Brig.
-Gen. al-Ali, NCPW, Qatar Armed Forces, Beirut, 13 September 2011.
+Gen. al-Ali, NCPW, Qatar Armed Forces, Beirut, Lebanon, 13 September 2011.

+In 2013, a Ministry of Defense representative confirmed that Qatar possesses cluster munitions, but has only used them in training.
 CMC interview with Brig.
-Gen. Al-Abdellah, Qatar Ministry of Defense, Lusaka, 11 September 2013.
+Gen. Al-Abdellah, Qatar Ministry of Defense, Lusaka, Zambia, 11 September 2013.

-The cable also states that “Unlike other potential signatory states (Germany, Japan, UK) where U.S. military forces store cluster munitions, Italy, Spain, and Qatar have not yet approached the Department or DoD on this issue.”
+The cable also states that “Post suspects that if Qatar does sign the treaty, the Qataris would want to ensure no cluster munitions are stored there, though to Post’s knowledge this is not something the U.S. has ever discussed with Doha.
+The U.S. would need to make a direct inquiry to determine if Qatar is going to sign and to discover Qatari intentions.
+Post anticipates Qatar would request removal of cluster munitions if Qatar signed and were aware of U.S. stocks.”
+The cable also stated that “Unlike other potential signatory states (Germany, Japan, UK) where U.S. military forces store cluster munitions, Italy, Spain, and Qatar have not yet approached the Department or DoD on this issue.”
 “Demarche to Italy, Spain and Qatar Regarding Convention on Cluster Munitions,” US Department of State cable 08STATE125632 dated 26 November 2008, released by Wikileaks on 1 September 2011.

 Mine Ban Policy